heoelri/adopac/labs/lab1/lab1.md

 ## 1.4 Use the assistant to add tasks

-Now that we've a better understanding of where to find what, we're going to extend our pipeline a bit.
+Now that we have a better understanding of where to find what, we are going to extend our pipeline a bit.

 1. Click "Pipelines" > "Pipelines"
 1. Select your "Pipeline"